-The following image provides a visual representation of the coin-cell battery removal procedure.
+The following image indicates the location of the coin-cell battery and provides a visual representation of the removal procedure.

-- 1. Using the plastic scribe, press on the metal clip to release the coin-cell battery from the coin-cell battery holder. - 2.
+- 1. Using your fingertip or plastic scribe, press on the metal clip to release the coin-cell battery from the coin-cell battery holder. - 2.
 Lift the coin-cell battery from the coin-cell battery holder.